mucbuc/filebase/README.md

 -read and flatten properties of nested objects					 => (source files, compiler/linker flags...)
 -optionally preserve structures of nested object when flattening => (source files and their path)

-generation of:
-	- gyp
-	- pro/pri

-specs:
-	- project def file must be json
-	- files are listed under files property, this can be a regex
-	-

 questions:
 how to specialize for os ?
 how to specialize for compiler?